gamma-delta/HSRMissions/water_treatment/mission.md

 A very dark room.
 It seems suspicious, but there isn't really anything here.

 ## Closet
 There's a bunch of hi-vis vests in here.
 They each give +5 to Charisma.
-(They're that good.)
+(People just trust you when you wear a vest.)

 ## Chemicals
 The outside door to this room has a hazard diamond on it.